 You are welcome to contact me via email at firstname.lastname@example.org if you want to discuss any of this.
 After my talk at the State of the Map in Milano in 2018 in which I already outlined some of the issues with the data model, I created the osm-data-model repository.
 Feel free to comment there.
 After my preliminary study I will expect there will be a more formal discussion process where we can decide as a community which (if any) changes we want and how we are going to implement them.

-The Operations Working group is one of the volunteer Working Groups of the OpenStreetMap Foundation.
 The OpenStreetMap Foundation is a not-for-profit organisation, formed to support the OpenStreetMap Project.
 It is dedicated to encouraging the growth, development and distribution of free geospatial data for anyone to use and share.
 The OpenStreetMap Foundation owns and maintains the infrastructure of the OpenStreetMap project, is financially supported by membership fees and donations, and organises the annual, international State of the Map conference.
-It has no full-time employees and it is supporting the OpenStreetMap project through the work of our volunteer Working Groups.
-Please consider becoming a member of the Foundation.
+Our volunteer Working Groups and small core staff work to support the OpenStreetMap project.
+Join the OpenStreetMap Foundation for just £15 a year or for free if you are an active OpenStreetMap contributor.